philnash/pwned/README.md

 ##### HTTP Proxy

-An HTTP proxy can be set using the `http_proxy` environment variable:
+An HTTP proxy can be set using the `http_proxy` or `HTTP_PROXY` environment variable.
+This is the same way that `Net::HTTP` handles HTTP proxies if no proxy options are given.
+See [`URI::Generic#find_proxy`](https://ruby-doc.org/stdlib-3.0.1/libdoc/uri/rdoc/URI/Generic.html#method-i-find_proxy) for full details on how Ruby detects a proxy from the environment.

 ```ruby
 # Set in the environment